 Maybe it is as Dave Kearns points out in his response to David’s article.
 Maybe we need to keep beating the drum and reiterating the message that Identity is Core to making cloud technologies viable and reliable options for users (consumer or enterprise).
 Maybe it’s not enough that the Cloud Security Alliance has explicitly called out Identity Management as a key pillar in its Security Guidance for Critical Areas of Focus in Cloud Computing.
 I mean, the fact that Identity Management is foundational to Cloud Security is so well accepted that the widely adopted phrase “Identity is the new Perimeter” has even been elevated to conference tag line.
 That must make it true!

 I find it difficult to reconcile what David wrote with what he has written in the past about cloud security.
+For instance, in the past, he has written about the need for cloud contact center solutions and has even made some excellent points about the benefits of cloud technology for telecommunications businesses.
 Maybe it’s just a misstatement, and he really meant something else.
 But when someone widely regarded as a “luminary” dismisses the need for identity management, that’s worrying.
 Because it affects how enterprise plan for and evaluate cloud solutions.
 Maybe David would like to come to the Cloud Identity Summit or Gartner Catalyst to understand our perspective and, if he wants to, debate the topic on a panel.
 Then we can flesh out where the disconnect is.